-The aircraft's auto-land capability as indicated on FMA would be frozen when the aircraft is below 100 ft.
-RA to continue same indication.
+The aircraft's auto-land capability would be frozen when the aircraft is below 100 ft.
+RA if the FMA was displaying CAT 3 DUAL.

 In regard to CAT II operations, except for very significant failures, the performance capability would not normally be degraded i.e. in most of the cases a GO-AR would not be required but it would always remain a decision for the pilot to judge & decide irrespective of system display / availability.